-Upon completion of this offering, we expect to have outstanding an aggregate of 65,722,516 shares of our common stock (including 5,587,221 shares of our non-voting common stock), assuming no exercise of the underwriters' option to purchase additional shares of our common stock and no exercise of outstanding options.
+Upon completion of this offering, we will have outstanding an aggregate of 68,653,626 shares of our common stock (including 5,958,830 shares of our non-voting common stock), assuming no exercise of the underwriters' option to purchase additional shares of our common stock and no exercise of outstanding options.
 Of these shares, all of the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless the shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
 Any shares purchased by an affiliate may not be resold except pursuant to an effective registration statement or an applicable exemption from registration, including an exemption under Rule 144 of the Securities Act.
-The remaining shares of common stock held by existing stockholders are "restricted securities" as that term is defined in Rule 144 under the Securities Act.
-These restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act.
+The remaining shares of common stock held by existing stockholders are "restricted securities" as that term is defined in Rule 144 under the Securities are registered or if they qualify for an exemption from registration under Rule 144 or Rule 144 or Rule 701 under the Securities Act.
 These rules are summarized below.

-Upon the expiration of the lock-up agreements described below 180 days after the date of this prospectus, and subject to the provisions of Rule 144 and Rule 701, an aggregate of up to 41,660,016 restricted shares may be available for sale in the public market.
+Upon the expiration of the lock-up agreements described below 180 days after the date of this prospectus, and subject to the provisions of Rule 144 and Rule 701, an aggregate of up to 44,431,697 restricted shares may be available for sale in the public market.
 The sale of these restricted securities is subject, in the case of shares held by affiliates, to the volume restrictions contained in those rules.